wrmack/wrmack.github.io/Online-voting/index.md

 * [The Ballot is Busted Before the Blockchain: A Security Analysis of Voatz, the First Internet Voting Application Used in U.S. Federal Elections](https://internetpolicy.mit.edu/wp-content/uploads/2020/02/SecurityAnalysisOfVoatz_Public.pdf) (2020) Specter, Koppel, Weitzner [Trail of Bits - report on Voatz](https://blog.trailofbits.com/2020/03/13/our-full-report-on-the-voatz-mobile-voting-platform/)
 * [Breaking the Encryption Scheme of the Moscow Internet Voting System](https://arxiv.org/pdf/1908.05127.pdf) (2019) Gaudrey, Golovnev ([Slides](https://eccworkshop.org/2019/slides/gaudry.pdf))
-* [The use of trapdoor commitments in Bayer-Groth proofs and the implications for the verifiabilty of the Scytl-SwissPost Internet voting system](https://people.eng.unimelb.edu.au/vjteague/UniversalVerifiabilitySwissPost.pdf) (2019) Lewis, Pereirs, Teague
+* [The use of trapdoor commitments in Bayer-Groth proofs and the implications for the verifiabilty of the Scytl-SwissPost Internet voting system](https://people.eng.unimelb.edu.au/vjteague/UniversalVerifiabilitySwissPost.pdf) (2019) Lewis, Pereira, Teague

 ## Open source voting systems
 *- not necessarily fully online voting systems*